Moduland/Orangetool/README.md

 # Orangetool

-Consist of some useful script for Orange Pi/Raspberry Pi boards (Under Development)
+Consist of some general and useful scripts that developed for Orange Pi/Raspberry Pi boards (Under Development)

 Tested on Lubuntu 14.04